afeld/python-public-policy/joining_late.md

 ## Once you join

+This is a short class that moves quickly, so depending on how much you missed, you may have to hustle to catch up.
+If you're willing and able to put in the time and do so quickly, it's doable.

 If you're coming off the wait list or registering for the course after the first lecture:

 {% if school_slug == "columbia" %}